Investigating layer-selective transfer learning of QAOA parameters for Max-Cut problem: Abstract

 \section{Abstract}

-Quantum approximate optimization algorithm (QAOA) is a variational quantum algorithm (VQA) ideal for noisy intermediate-scale quantum (NISQ) processors, and is highly successful for solving combinatorial optimization problems (COPs).
-It has been observed that the optimal variational parameters obtained from one instance of a COP can be transferred to another instance, producing sufficiently satisfactory solutions for the latter.
-In this context, a suitable method for further improving the solution is to fine-tune a subset of the transferred parameters.
-We numerically explore the role of optimizing individual QAOA layers in improving the approximate solution of the Max-Cut problem after parameter transfer.
-We also investigate the trade-off between a good approximation and the required optimization time when optimizing transferred QAOA parameters.
-These studies show that optimizing a subset of layers can be more effective at a lower time-cost compared to optimizing all layers.
+The quantum approximate optimization algorithm (QAOA) is a variational quantum algorithm (VQA) ideal for noisy intermediate-scale quantum (NISQ) processors, and is highly successful in solving combinatorial optimization problems (COPs).
+It has been observed that the optimal parameters obtained from one instance of a COP can be transferred to another instance, resulting in generally good solutions for the latter.
+In this work, we propose a refinement scheme in which only a subset of QAOA layers is optimized following parameter transfer, with a focus on the Max-Cut problem.
+Our motivation is to reduce the complexity of the loss landscape when optimizing all the layers of high-depth QAOA circuits, as well as to reduce the optimization time.
+We investigate the potential hierarchical roles of different layers and analyze how the approximation ratio scales with increasing problem size.
+Our findings indicate that the selective layer optimization scheme offers a favorable trade-off between solution quality and computational time, and can be more beneficial than full optimization at a lower optimization time.